 Our enthusiastic and supportive staff members have national and international reputations for excellence within their fields, and all publish regularly.
 The students are encouraged to take a role in research seminars, with invited guest speakers, a philosophy film club, Gloucestershire Philosophical Society, and course social events.
 Some of this is visible via our Course Facebook group.

-A period of study abroad is also possible as part of the programme, via the Erasmus scheme, as well as our international Field Trip module that investigates the religious significance of the Spanish city of Cordoba, and the relation between Islam, Christianity and Judaism in Europe.
-We also run day trips, such as our visit to the Diwali festival in Leicester, and make the most of being in Cheltenham – with its International Literature Festival, Science Festival and more.
+A period of study abroad is also possible as part of the programme, via the Erasmus scheme, as well as our international Field Trip module that offers two opportunities; The first immerses our students in the rich and diverse religious landscape of India as they engage with Hinduism, Islam, Sikhism and Jainism; the second investigates the religious significance of the Spanish city of Cordoba, and the relation between Islam, Christianity and Judaism in Europe.
+We also run day trips, such as our visit to the Diwali festival in Leicester, Glastonbury and Oxford as well as making the most of being in Cheltenham – with its International Literature Festival, Science Festival and more.

 Studying Religion, Philosophy & Ethics leaves you equipped to better understand the world around you – personally and geopolitically – but also gives you skills to go wherever you decide.
 RPE graduates have gone on to careers, to education, to study further, and also on to a whole range of ways of continuing to explore the world and its meaning.
 We are still in touch with most of our graduates, who use things like social media to converse with current students – offering insights, career advice and, of course, debate and argument.

 - wide range of topics, from new-age religion, to European philosophy – taught by experts